ArturoDent/find-and-transform/README.md

 },                                                	// any "args" here will be ignored, they are in the settings

-// below: generic "findInCurrentFile" commands not found in the settings
+// below: a generic "findInCurrentFile" keybinding commands, no need for any settings to run these

 {
 	"key": "alt+y",
-	"command": "findInCurrentFile",       // note no second part of a command name "args": {                             // must set the "args" here since no associated settings command "find": "^(iif)",
+	"command": "findInCurrentFile",       // note no second part of a command name "args": {                             // must set the "args" here since no associated settings command "find": "^(iif)",                 // all the "args" are optional "replace": "\\U$1",
-		"replace": "\\U$1",
-		"restrictFind": "selections"
+		"restrictFind": "selections",
-	}
+		"cursorMove": "IIF"               // this text will be selected; "$" goes to the end of the line }
 },

-// below: generic "runInSearchPanel" commands not found in the settings
+// below: a generic "runInSearchPanel" keybinding commands, no need for any settings to run these {
-{
 	"key": "alt+z",
-	"command": "runInSearchPanel",       // note no second part of a command name "args": {                            // args not set here will use their last values set in the Search Panel "find": "(?<=Arturo)\\d+",
+	"command": "runInSearchPanel",       // note: no second part of a command name "args": {                            // args not set here will use their last values set in the Search Panel "find": "(?<=Arturo)\\d+",
 		"replace": "###",